Which Taxes Do Small Businesses Have to Pay?

 Though it’s only been available for two years, this credit will be discontinued in 2020.
 This is the last year you can take advantage of the Family Leave Act Tax Credit.
 It incentivizes small businesses to provide paid family and medical leave to employees.

-In order to qualify, your business must have a documented policy that provides at least two weeks of paid family and medical leave to all full-time employees per year.
+To qualify, your business must have a documented policy that provides at least two weeks of paid family and medical leave to all full-time employees per year.
 The compensation must amount to at least 50% of the employee’s wages.

 Qualifying businesses will receive the equivalent of 12.5% of the wages that were paid to employees who went on family or medical leave last year.
-If you paid more than 50% of your employees’ wages when they were on paid or medical leave, you’ll receive more than 12.5%.
+If you paid more than 50% of your employees’ wages when they were on paid or medical leave, you’d receive more than 12.5%.
 If you cover 100% of your employees’ wages during paid or medical leave, you can receive up to 25% of the employee wages you paid.

 6. Employer-Provided Child Care

 The Employer-Provided Child Care Tax Credit is awarded to businesses that cover their employees’ child care expenses.
-Examples of such expenses include the monthly costs of using a child care facility or paying the salary of a caregiver who looks after an employee’s child.
+Examples of such costs include the monthly costs of using a child care facility or paying the salary of a caregiver who looks after an employee’s child.
 Eligible businesses can also cover the costs of granting employees access to child care services.

 If you qualify, you can claim 25% of employee child care expenses plus 10% of expenses associated with helping employees obtain child care services.
 The maximum credit is $150,000 per tax year.